 Fortunately, I did capture the most important images I could have taken: my father and my daughter spending time together; the proud grandfather showing his granddaughter items that are so close to his heart, telling stories and explaining the meaning behind some of the objects that have collected dust over the years.
 What I also captured, somewhat inadvertently, were all these model buildings that my father has created and kept through all these years.
 I’ve watched him cut, arrange and glue together tiny pieces for these models.
 He’s even taught my brother and I how to cut small polystyrene foam pieces using a special device with a stretched hot metal wire, which worked like a laser.
 I would not be surprised if some of those pieces we’ve cut out in our childhood still exist in my father’s collection one way or another!

 I chose to edit these photographs in black and white.
 When you strip off the color from an image and only things that remain are shapes and lines, lights and shadows, it becomes more about an emotion and feeling rather than specific objects or even subjects.
 And that’s exactly what I wanted the viewer to get from these photos – feeling of wistfulness and nostalgia and hopefully direct their attention toward those components that otherwise could have been ignored or left unnoticed.

 Guest post writing and images by Sopo Titvinidze.

-Sopo is a self-taught photographer, originally from the small, yet gorgeous country of Georgia, now living on Long Island, NY.
+About Sopo: Sopo is a self-taught photographer, originally from the small, yet gorgeous country of Georgia, now living on Long Island, NY.
 She seeks to document her two daughters’ everyday through authentic, story-telling photographs.
 She is constantly exploring new mediums to feed her need for creativity, be it designing intricate jewelry, drafting and sewing children’s garments or learning to paint with watercolors.
 You can follow her at: Sopo Designs Photography